bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

 cluster isn't multi-az then restricted ceiling is the same as reported ceiling

 Scale-Up thresholds:
-  * Kafka Connections: The number of connections required by a single Kafka Cluster of Model T
+  * Dinosaur Connections: The number of connections required by a single Dinosaur Cluster of Model T
-  * Kafka Partitions: The number of partitions required by a single Kafka Cluster of Model T
+  * Dinosaur Partitions: The number of partitions required by a single Dinosaur Cluster of Model T

 ### Compute nodes Scale-Up value calculation